itsz-san/Version-Control-With-GitHub/README.md

 I would still have to manually type 7 characters for the hash but it's better than what I had to deal with previously.

 Also, it is possible to run `git diff <branch> <branch>`.
 Just throwing it out there.
 While I now understand how to use these commands.
 I don't quite get when to use them practically.

+Sat 10 Dec 16:47:59 +08 2022
+Watched Video: Blame from Meta's Version Control course. `git blame` is command for keeping track of who did what and when.

+The official documentation defines it as "git-blame Show what revision and author last modified each line of a file."

+It returns information in the following format `<ID><Author><Time><Line Number><Content>` by default.
+The format of the output can be changed with some flags.
+The video lesson used `-l` as an example, showing that it will return a more detailed output.
+Though I'm not quite sure why we would want that.

+I would probably need to see for practical examples of how others use git blame.

+One particularly not worthy flag used in the video was the `-L` flag, which is used for specifying range.
+Using `git blame <filename>` will show all the revision information which can get pretty long.
+To narrow the scope to a few lines, we can do `git blame -L <start line>,<end line> filename`.
+We can use numberals or regular expressions to specify the line range.

+`git blame` is often used in conjunction with `git log`.
+The former will display the point where changes were made and the latter will give more detail of the change.
+The workflow is to use `git blame` to identify the commit id and then use it with `git log`.

+After the video, I went ahead and read up the [Official Reference for Git Blame](https://git-scm.com/docs/git-blame).
+I've come to realised that the official reference is a better source of learning that the course itself.
+I find that the official reference grouped content more sensibly.
+For example, `git blame` is filed under Debugging, and `git log`, `git diff` are filed under Inspection and Comparison.
+I think it's worthwhile to go read through the official reference to get a better grasp of git.
+Also, [Git Immersion](https://gitimmersion.com/) provide a far better experience of follow along and learn that the course.

+Oh wells.